amitbcp/tsai-vision/capstone/README.md

 #### Where is the Res5 Block coming from which we use to concatenate ?

-The Res5/Res4/Res3/Res2 blocks are coming the backbone convolution networks we used initially to encode are input image.
+The Res5/Res4/Res3/Res2 blocks are coming the backbone convolution networks we used initially to encode our input image.
 The concept is similar to the U-NET whereby we use it to upsample the encoded images to get mask over the whole image.

 ## Approach